 Painting A California Palm Tree And Pine Tree Sunset On A Bottle

 Usually, I prefer painting on canvas, but sometimes it is fun to paint on other objects like glass bottles many people would just end up throwing away.
 Upcycling a glass bottle is a creative way to keep another object out of the landfills.
-You can upcycle beautiful green bottles glass water bottles by painting pictures on these, and then sealing the pictures with mod podge.
+You can upcycle beautiful green bottles glass water bottles by painting pictures on these, and then seal the pictures with mod podge.
 These decorative bottles can also be used as vases for artificial flowers, but I would not use these with real flowers because the water would make the mod podge sealer run.
-I suppose you could turn the bottle into a vase for real flowers by using a waterproof sealer, if so desired.
+I suppose you could turn the bottle into a vase for real flowers by using a waterproof sealer if so desired.
 You can even make birthday gifts on a budget by painting designs on bottles for family and friends.

 Above is a picture of what the bottle looked like after I finished painting the California palm tree and pine tree sunset on it.
 I sealed my painting with mod podge, and I allowed it to dry for a couple of days.
 This bottle is very evocative of the California sunsets I often photograph and draw on paper.
 Below are a few photos of the process of painting the bottle with water based paint, and sealing it with mod podge.